Miss Nutbrown (Team Leader) &

-I can use co-ordinates in the first quadrant and join to draw posited polygons
+I can use co-ordinates in the first quadrant and join to draw posited polygons.

-This term, our science topic will be ‘States of Matter’.
+Our Science topic will be ‘States of Matter’.

 We will be looking at how materials change as a result of changes of temperature.
 In particular, how water freezes at low temperatures and how water turns to water vapour at higher temperatures; how water can be formed by vapour condensing as it cools and or by ice melting as it is heated.
 All this Science relating to the behaviour of water links really well to our topic about rivers.

 I can group materials by state (solid, liquid, gas).

 I can describe what happens to water as it is heated and cooled.